guidefari/gbfm/notes.md

 - [That Tailwind blog repo](https://github.com/timlrx/tailwind-nextjs-starter-blog) - some good code in there :)

 # Up next
+- [ ] can probably make use of that uri lib in the api files. that way I can use components with id, or full url. one less thing I have to do when writing content
+- [ ] multiple author support
-- spotify album component could use some love
+- [x] spotify album component could use some love
 - start bringing more content
 - what could a playlist component look like?
 - tweets page/feature - that could be fun to work on